-- Due to any of the above reasons, the visitors may become aggressive and shout, swear, threaten and sometimes even get involved in violence.
+- Due to any of the above reasons, the visitors may become aggressive and shout, swear, threaten and sometimes even get violent.

 Problems that occur with visitors in a business environment can sometimes be avoided with precautionary measures and by closely following the organisations’ policies and procedures.
 However, there are times when problems occur despite all the preventive measures, and these have to be dealt with in a very sensitive and constructive way so that no parties are affected.

 A few preventive measures that can be taken are: